BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.2 (25), July 27, 2021

-This is an preview testing release of what will become version 1.2.
+This is a preview testing release of what will become version 1.2.
 It does not yet include the full set of planned features to be release with 1.2.

 * You can now navigate from various places of the app to specific pages of the built-in user's guide via the ⓘ buttons.
 * The Settings panel now contains a Show Developer Functions switch that shows the "Show Request/Response for this Seed/Key" options at appropriate places in the app.